 As an example:

-Although we spent cash of $34,600 to procure the initial start-up items to get the business going (training, some desk items, permits, licenses, etc.), we can’t just expense this in the first month.
+Although cash of $34,600 was expended to procure the initial start-up items to get the business going (training, some desk items, permits, licenses, etc.), we can’t just expense this in the first month.
 It will distort the earnings of the business operation especially if your goal is to demonstrate realistic earnings from month to month for loan purposes or employee acquisition/retention.
 Furthermore, the asset has no real cash value, nobody is going to buy a permit from you or the initial training costs.
 A buyer sees this asset as zero value, so please understand that the intention for amortization is to not distort the income statement to the detriment of the balance sheet.
 This is one of the shortcomings of accrual accounting.

 See How to Read the Balance Sheet – Simple Format for a better understanding of how to read a simple balance sheet.

 For tax purposes, most amortizable items can be expensed out immediately under certain circumstances.
 However, the typical time frame allowed is 60 months (5 years).
 Some amortizable assets are only allowed to be amortized based on the period of time applicable to the master document that the asset is associated.
 An example would be a 15 year loan requiring several thousand dollars in closing fees (taxes, legal, documentation, points, etc.).
-This type of an asset is amortized over the life of the loan.
+This type of asset is amortized over the life of the loan.
 In general, for tax purposes, they must match.

 By understanding the concept of amortization a small business owner can appreciate the positive attributes and read his financial reports with a clearer understanding of the totality of those reports.
 Act on Knowledge.